 In 2017, the IRS conducted 18,962 audits of corporation tax returns.
 While this number is only about 1 percent of all corporation returns.
 Any business can be subject to an IRS audit.

 Many business owners don’t have a game plan for when they get the notice from the IRS.
 Are you one of them?
 Want to learn how to prepare for a small business audit?

-We’ve you covered.
+We’ve you covered all about IRS tax lien loans.
 We’ll tell you all about the tax return audit process and how to get your business ready.
 Read on for your essential IRS tax auditing prep guide.

 Small Business Audit Preparation: How to Get It Right

 So your business received a dreaded IRS audit letter, now what?
 Panicking might be your first instinct.
 Instead, you should get all your accounting affairs in order.

 Before getting ready for your audit, you must read the IRS request.
 Their letter may seem confusing but, it’s important to read it carefully and understand what they expect from you.
 The letter will explain the type of audit they will conduct.